Max-Derner/python-lessons/the-door-in-the-back-of-the-classroom/Lesson_02/01_built_in_exceptions.md

 # Origin

-Almost all exceptions have a common ancestor the plain `Exception` class.
-The exceptions to this lineage being being system exiting exceptions and that comes down to the way in which you can catch them, which we'll get to in a bit.
+Almost all exceptions have a common ancestor, the plain `Exception` class.
+Those that don't inherit from the `Exception` class are system exiting exceptions and that comes down to the way in which you can catch exceptions in general, which we'll get to in a bit.

-You can both raise and catch the `Exception` but you should only catch it with great caution and you should never raise it.
+You can both raise and catch instances of `Exception` but you should only catch it with great caution and you should never raise it.

 # [Let's look at how to catch these exceptions](./02_raising_and_catching_exceptions.md)